databrary/www/databrary/input/pages/about/jobs/windowsdatavyu.md

 # Summary

-Databrary seeks a flexible and motivated Java programmer to take ownership of and enhance our unique, research-enabling, open source multi-platform desktop video annotation and analysis application (Datavyu.org).
+Databrary seeks a flexible and motivated Java programmer to work on our open source multi-platform desktop video annotation and analysis application (Datavyu.org) and to specifically develop and enhance the Windows video plugin fr the application.
 You will collaborate closely with a small team of developers and psychological scientists to support and improve the Datavyu application enabling researchers to explore and access research video.

 # Responsibilities